John-Nik/portfolio/README.md

 - Optimized the font's downloaded to help with the speed of the page

 **1.6.1:** Made the minesweeper game in the about me page dynamically import to improve pagespeed score

+**1.6.2:** Updated the .pdf and .docx CVs to include the new 3D Globe Fork